How to Make Your Home Cozy This Winter

 The fact is, no space will be cozy with piles of things stuffed into a room.
 So, take a little of your time this winter to declutter your space.
 Keep only those things that you find beautiful, useful, or that bring you true joy.

-Not only will this step make your home cozier, but it will clear so much mental and emotional clutter as well.
+Not only will this step make your home cozy and comfortable, but it will clear so much mental and emotional clutter.

 Mental Health in Winter